Call for Proposals – IDIL 2025 Incubation Program

 - Application deadline: January 29, 2025

-- Notifications sent to winning projects: March 2025
+- Notifications will be sent to the winning projects: March 2025

-To apply for one or more parts of this call for projects, there are two submission methods:
+To apply for one or more components of this call for proposals, there are two submission options:

-(1) If you have an email address prénom.nom@umontpellier.fr, apply via the following link:
+(1) If your email address is prénom.nom@umontpellier.fr, please apply via the following link:

-(2) If you do NOT have an email address prénom.nom@umontpellier.fr (particularly non-UM personal addresses), apply via the following link:
+(2) If you do NOT have an email address ending in prénom.nom@umontpellier.fr (including non-UM personal email addresses), please apply via the following link:

-The form contains links to project sheets that can be downloaded and must be completed.
+The form contains links to the project forms, which can be downloaded and must be completed.

-These can also be downloaded here and then submitted by filling out the form:
+These can also be downloaded here and submitted by filling out the form:

 EVALUATION